euphonie/study-notes/Engineering Tools/AI ML/Keras/Intro.md

 # the training samples in X
 model.add(Dense(32, input_dim=X.shape[1]))

-#### Other ways of defining initial layers
+#### VARIATIONS Other ways of defining initial layers
 model.add(Dense(128, activation='relu', input_shape=(6,)))
 ###

-### Dropout layers helps prevent overfitting by setting the value inside the function (rate) of inputs to 0.
+### VARIATIONS Dropout layers helps prevent overfitting by setting the value inside the function (rate) of inputs to 0.
 In the following example, the hidden layer would set 20% of inputs to 0 to avoid overfitting.
 model.add(Dropout(.2))
 ###